apache/dubbo-go-pixiu/README.md

 ### Introduction

-dubbo-go-pixiu is a gateway that mainly focuses on providing gateway solution to your Dubbo and RESTful services.
+dubbo-go-pixiu is a gateway that mainly focuses on providing gateway solution to your Dubbo, SpringCloud, GRPC and RESTful services.

-It supports HTTP-to-Dubbo and HTTP-to-HTTP proxy and more protocols will be supported in the near future.
+It supports HTTP-to-Dubbo, HTTP-GRPC, HTTP-SpringCloud and HTTP-to-HTTP proxy.

+### Invocation

 ## Quick Start